“A Silent Voice” became a controversial when it was released in 2016.

 And this “聲” is not just the superficial voice or thought.

-It is your and others’ real voice and thought sometimes we ourselves can not properly catch or listen to.
+It is your and others’ real voice and thoughts sometimes we ourselves can not properly catch or listen to.

 This film is all about “communication”.